The Man From UNCLE

 story on the 'Napoleon-of-Crime's' latest caper; the double thefts at

-of the black sweater slung over his shoulders.
-"Five-0 has been known to
+sleeves of the black sweater slung over his shoulders.
+"Five-0 has been

-not solve a case," he commented with forced optimism.
-"Once in a
+known to not solve a case," he commented with forced optimism.
+"Once

 "And you can count those cases on the